Rainbow Papers Ltd.

 Your Company is going through financial crisis and thus the amounts required to bespent towards Corporate Social Responsibility (CSR) has not been spent.

 The powers of the Directors were suspended and thus the said form was not filed.

 With respects to filing of casual vacancy for the post of Chief Financial Officer interms of Section 203 of the Companies Act your Directors were not able to find anysuitable candidate for the post and thus the position of KMP remains vacant.
 YourDirectors will strive harder to find a suitable candidate and will comply with thelaw"

 25. DIRECTORS RESPONSIBILITY STATEMENT

 In terms of Section 134 (3) of the Companies Act 2013 in relation to the financialstatements for FY 2017-18 the Board of Directors states that:

 a) In preparation of the annual accounts the applicable accounting standards have beenfollowed along with proper explanation relating to material departures if any;

-b) The Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as on 31st March 2016 and of the lossfor the year ended 31st March 2016;
+b) The Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as on 31st March 2018 and ofthe loss for the year ended 31st March 2018;

 c) The Directors have taken proper and sufficient care for maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities; and